supercharge/docs/http-tests.md

 ## Inject Request Cookies
-Inject payload with a request using the `withCookie(name, value)` method:
+Inject cookies with a request using the `withCookie(name, value)` method:

 ```js
 const BaseTest = util('base-test')